 Different shades of greenwashing 🧪

 No doubt you’ve spotted greenwashing already, but didn’t necessarily realise it had a name.
-An IRL example: my local convenience store produced a massive new sign, promoting itself as the place for “organic groceries” (on a green background, naturally).
+An IRL example: my local convenience store produced a massive new sign, promoting itself as the place for green products and “organic groceries” (on a green background, naturally).
 Less than a third of its shelves actually carry organic products.

 People in the area are keen to buy organic, local, independent products.
 The shop’s owners know this, and their green signage likely attracts these customers (who may even demand more of the promised organic produce, encouraging the expansion of this side of the business).
 Though a mild form of greenwashing, the practise is often much more pernicious than some green paint on the front of a shop.